Guy-Shaw/test-markdown/README-ush.md

 This applies only to interpreting a script file.

+## Dependencies

+1. libush
+2. libcscript
+3. libexplain

+#### libush
+`ush` is both a library and a standalone command.
+`libush` is the collection of functions specific to `ush`.

+#### libcscript
+There is such a library as `libcscript`.
+It exists to support a project called "CScript".
+It has some generally useful functions.
+For the micro-shell, rather than refer to that library, it does re-use by copying just the subset that it needs into its own subdirectory, `libcscript`.
+This is done by shaking out parts that are referred to in the object files just before link time.
+What is contained in `libcscript` in this Github repository is a "frozen" version of that subset.

+The idea is that, although re-use by copy-and-paste is considered to be a bad thing, in general, it is a good trade-off for software that is to be distributed, because there are few developers and possibly many "customers".
+It would be bad manners to stick them with some new "dependency hell".

+#### libexplain
+For now, `ush` is hard-coded to use `libexplain`.
+Later, I may convert to a shim layer that can either use `libexplain` or fall back to a simpler built-in explainer.

+## Portability
+There is nothing inherently Linux-specific about `ush`, but I have not tested it on other Unix-like platforms.

+## Cleanliness
+All of `ush`, `libush` and `lincscript` have been written in a subset of C and C++.
+It compiles clean using a "super-compler" that compiles using:

+    1. gcc -Wall -Wextra
+    2. clang
+    3. g++
+    4. clang++

+## Coding style
+The coding style used for `ush` can most briefly be described as Sun cstyle, but with certain changes.
+They are:
+    + tabs instead of spaces
+    + 4 character indent, instead of 8
+    + no cuddling of braces

 ## No limits

 `libush` has no arbitrary limits.
 There is no limit imposed